Training Employees on Corporate Technology with Generative AI: Recommendations and Limitations

 You could make no single more significant mistake with AI than having it generate objectives for you.

-If you input content and ask AI to generate objectives, you’re misguiding your training, and it’s not likely to focus on performance objectives rather than learning objectives.
-Objectives must always be one of the first things created after the needs analysis.
+If you input content and ask the AI to generate objectives, you’re misguiding your training, and it’s unlikely to focus on performance objectives rather than learning objectives.
+Objectives must always be among the first items created after the needs analysis.
 Otherwise, you’ll end up with a content dump that helps no one and hurts everyone.
 It will also waste time.

-That’s why we always begin with nothing when we begin creating training.
+That’s why we always begin with nothing when we start creating training.
 You can’t input anything into ChatGPT and expect performance objectives, so how could AI be a good solution for generating objectives?

 I’ll tell you how: it can’t!

-Don’t use it for objectives to generate content based on what the subject matter expert gives you unless it’s a summary for your personal use.
+Don’t use it for objectives to generate content based on what the subject matter expert provides unless it’s a summary for your personal use.

 Replace Human Trainers or Actors

-It’s now possible to generate an entire video script and video with absolutely no human input aside from copying and pasting content.
+It’s now possible to generate an entire video script and video with no human input beyond copying and pasting content.
 We did this when ChatGPT first came out to see what we could develop using only AI.

-We generated this video by asking ChatGPT to create the script, pasted that script into DeepWord to generate the fake person video, and then generated captions with HappyScribe.
+We generated this video by asking ChatGPT to create the script, pasting it into DeepWord (no longer exists) to generate the fake person video, and then generating captions with HappyScribe.

 It was pretty simple to put together, but we don’t recommend it.
 It’s unpleasant to watch; the people look dead in the eyes, and the mouth is odd and creepily unnatural.
 It doesn’t add enough value to justify putting anything like this into production.

 AI will never replace real trainers with real personalities, faces, authentic voices, and genuine humanity.
-While we’re not a fan of instructor-led training for technical training, most types of training will benefit from a real person rather than a computer only.
-Even for narrations in courses with no face, AI voices can’t compare to a real person with personality in their voice.
+While we’re not fans of instructor-led training for technical topics, most types of training benefit from a real person rather than a computer-only approach.
+Even for narrations in courses without a face, AI voices can’t compare to a real person with a distinctive personality.

 So, don’t replace anything public or user-facing with synthetic voices.